environmental-forecasting/model-ensembler/README.md

 ## Contributing

-This program is still under development and is in its infancy, though it's progressed from a one-off tool to reusable (at the British Antarctic Survey it's been used for running WRF[1] ensembles numerous times.)
+This program is still under development and is in its infancy, though it's progressed from a one-off tool to reusable (at the British Antarctic Survey it's been used for running [WRF][1] ensembles numerous times.)

 Contributions now this is in the public domain are welcome!

+I'm now trying to keep to the [Google Style Guide][2] for documentation

 ## Future plans